Bioconductor/bioconductor.org/content/install.md

 are introduced, and a stable 'release' branch emitted once every 6 months to which bug fixes but not new features are introduced).

-A consequences of the mismatch between R and Bioconductor release schedules is that the Bioconductor version identified by `install.packages()` is sometimes not the most recent 'release' available.
+A consequence of the mismatch between R and Bioconductor release schedules is that the Bioconductor version identified by `install.packages()` is sometimes not the most recent 'release' available.
 For instance, an R minor version may be introduced some